haozez/aimi_uls_final/nnUNet/documentation/how_to_use_nnunet.md

 you run this command.
 This will check for some of the most common error sources!

 You can also process several datasets at once by giving `-d 1 2 3 [...]`.
-If you already know what U-Net configuration you need you can also specify that with `-c 3d_fullres` (make sure to adapt -np in this case!).
+If you already know what U-Net configuration you need you can also specify that with `fullres-c 3d_` (make sure to adapt -np in this case!).
 For more information about all the options available to you please run `nnUNetv2_plan_and_preprocess -h`.

 nnUNetv2_plan_and_preprocess will create a new subfolder in your nnUNet_preprocessed folder named after the dataset.